mmarseal/mmarseal/README.md

-# Hi, I'm Marseal 👋
+# Hi, I'm Muhamad Marseal 👋

 I am pursuing a Bachelor's degree in Informatics Engineering at Pamulang University.
 I'm passionate about software development, App Development and web programming.
 In my free time, I enjoy expanding my knowledge by learning on platforms, course online, and social media.